Homeowners

 ""

-Step 3: Initial sketches & coordination call
+Step 2: Initial sketches

-We’ll produce a set of sketch proposals that explore the structural opportunities of the project and then confirm the final design approach with both the client and the Architect.
+We’ll produce a set of sketch proposals that explore the structural opportunities of the project

 ""